janwilmake/parallel-cookbook/README.md

 Other contexts:
 - 🟠 Typescript SDK (https://uithub.com/parallel-web/parallel-sdk-typescript)
 - 🟠 MCP server to select context (Coming soon!)

+# Reduce LLM SDK context

+- Check if stainless allows generating pyi stubs: https://letmeprompt.com/what-is-a-dts-file-m18w490
+- Create and expose `types.d.ts` file for the Typescript SDK

+These would create a much shorter context for libraries that make it much more usable for LLMs.
+It's interesting to generate it programmatically, but since code is often badly documented or may contain comments that don't end up in the stub but ARE important, it'd also be very interesting to try and generate these files using AI.
 -->

 ## Using Context